quadsurf/reddit_clone_knex/README.md

-## TODO

-- finish M2M using bluebird
-- styling
-- show views
-- polymorphic (commentable type and remove id)

-###Reddit Clone
+##Reddit Clone

 For this assignment you will need to combine your knowledge of express, SQL and Knex to build a Reddit clone where users can create posts and comment on those posts.

-##Requirements
+###Requirements

+Your application must at least have full CRUD on the following three resources:

 - Users
 - Posts
-- Tags
 - Comments

+Users should be able to write many posts and each post can have multiple comments.
+How you would like to display this information is up to you

-##Data Modeling
+###Data Modeling

 Think about how your data is going to be structured.

-##Styling
+Diagram your schema and draw the relationships between each one of your tables.
+What data is going to be inside of these tables?
+What kind of relationships will exist between these tables?

+###Styling

 Styling is not a huge component of this project, but feel free to make your site look nice.
 Add Bootstrap, SemanticUI, or roll your own styling from scratch.

-##Bonuses

-1. Comments on comments as well as posts (polymorphic association)
-2. Using the Bluebird promise library
+###Bonuses

+1. Include an additional resource - tags.
+This should be a many-to-many association with posts.
+Posts should have multiple tags, and many different tags can be associated with many posts.
+1. A user should be able to not only comment on posts, but comment on other users, tags and even comments!

-##Super Bonus
+###Super Bonus

-Use the reddit API for additional functionality!
+Use the actual reddit API for additional functionality!